-Taking the initial step to design a high-quality, user-friendly website is essential for your company's growth.
-However, it’s just as important to keep your site up to date and modern in order to offer visitors the best possible user experience at all times.
+Taking the initial step to designing a high-quality, user-friendly website is essential for your company's growth.
+However, it’s just as important to keep your site up to date and modern to offer visitors the best possible user experience at all times.
 It also increases your chances of getting on the shortlist.
 Consistently updating your site based on tracked user activity, offering a mobile-friendly, modern design, and taking the time to perform technical assessments are just a few of the many ways to ensure you’re staying ahead of the curve.